wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

 }
 ```

+This request will also update the political exposure's continuous monitoring information and will not alter the political exposure status, or any other check information.

 The `UpdatedBy` field keeps a record of the person who made the update.
 This is typically the the individual's email address, but `System` is an acceptable value to indicate that the update had no human involvement.

 ### Monitoring